WELCOME TO

 08:30-08:40

-Welcome note by Dean of Faculty of Architecture,
+Welcome note by the Dean of the Faculty of Architecture,

 UKIM in Skopje